 - In a large pot, melt 4 tablespoon butter over medium heat.
 Add 1 and ½ cups diced onion and cook until soft and translucent, about 4-5 minutes.

-- Stir in 4 teaspoon minced garlic, 1 teaspoon salt, ¼ teaspoon black pepper, 1 teaspoon dried thyme, and 1 teaspoon dried parsley.
+- Stir in 4 teaspoon minced garlic, salt, black pepper, and nutmeg.
 Cook for another 1-2 minutes until fragrant.

 Simmer the Vegetables

 - Pour in 4 cups broth and 1 tablespoon lemon juice.
-Add 1 bay leaf, 4 cups potatoes, and 4 cups roasted cauliflower florets.
+Add 4 cups potatoes, and 4 cups roasted cauliflower florets.

 - Bring to a boil, then reduce the heat and let it simmer for 20-25 minutes, or until the vegetables are fork-tender.